romoore/old-owl-rest/README.md

 * __bind.host__: The hostname or IP address on which the REST server should bind.
   This option is useful if, for example, your server has multiple IP addresses and only one should host the server.
-By default, the server will bind to the wildcard interface, meaning all interfaces will be used.
+By default, the server will bind to the localhost interface, meaning only loopback connections are allowed.
 * __bind.port__: The TCP port on which the REST server should bind.
 By default it will use port 9998.
 * __wm.host__: The hostname or IP address of the world model to connect to.
 This